AdarshTheki/MERN-Stack-Developement/MongoDB.md

 1. **What is MongoDB?**

-    - MongoDB is a NoSQL, document-oriented database that stores data in flexible, JSON-like documents, making it easy to work with and scale.
+    - **Define**: MongoDB is a NoSQL database that stores data in JSON-like documents, flexible, scalable & making it easy to work.
-    - Advantages of MongoDB include schema flexibility, horizontal scalability, high availability, and support for rich, dynamic queries.
+    - **Advantages**: Schema flexibility, horizontal scalability, high availability, and dynamic queries.

-2. **what is `document` & `collection` in MongoDB?**
+2. **what is Document & Collection in MongoDB?**

     - **Document:** A document is a set of key-value pairs, similar to a JSON object.
 Documents are the basic unit of data in MongoDB and are stored in collections.
     - **Collections:** A collection is a group of MongoDB documents, similar to a table in relational databases.
 Collections do not enforce a schema, allowing documents within them to have different structures.

-3. **Explain the concept of `sharding` and `replication` in MongoDB.**
+3. **Explain the concept of Sharding and Replication` in MongoDB.**

-    - **Sharding**: Sharding is a method used to distribute data across multiple servers or clusters to ensure horizontal scalability.
-It allows MongoDB to handle large datasets by dividing them into smaller, more manageable pieces called shards.
-    - **Replication**: Replica sets are a group of MongoDB servers that maintain the same data set, providing redundancy and high availability.
-Sharded clusters distribute data across multiple replica sets.
+    In MongoDB, sharding and replication are both ways to distribute data across multiple servers

+    - **Sharding**: Split your data into pieces (shards), and each pieces is stored on different server.

+    - **Replication**: One server (primary) holds the original data, and other servers (secondaries) keep copies.
+If the primary fails, one of the secondaries can take over.

-4. **Explain the concept of MongoDB `change streams`**
+4. **Explain the concept of mongoDB Change Streams**

-    - Change streams provide real-time notifications of changes to documents in a collection, database, or deployment.
+    - `Change streams` provide real-time notifications of changes to documents in a collection, database, or deployment.
 They enable applications to react to data changes as they occur, which is useful for building real-time applications.

 5. **Pre-save middleware to hash the password before saving it to the database**